Fandangle Camping Trip

 June 23, 2018, 5:30 PM

 Back in the camper I listened to a book while Rachel did something on her iPad.
-Eventually, Rachel asked if I wanted to try going to another town or something.
-The Fandangle isn’t until 8:30, and we have done everything there is to do here.
+Eventually, She asked if I wanted to try going to another town or something.
+The Fandangle isn’t until 8:30, and we have already done everything there is to do here.
 We decided to get cleaned up and head to Abilene, which I thought was about 30 miles away.
 We had to drive back through Albany, so it was more like 45.

 We walked around the grounds a bit before heading over to the Cowboy BBQ for lunch.
-I had asked at the museum, and the lady said it was really good.
+I had asked at the museum, and the ticket lady said it was really good.
 For me, it was just okay.

 After that, we drove a few miles down the road to the Pappy Slokum Brewery.
 I had a flight of their beers, and we headed back to camp.